clorichel/netinstall/README.md

     > /container envs add key=CLIENTIP name=NETINSTALL value="172.17.9.101"
     > ```
     > The underlying `netinstall`'s `-a <clientip>` and `-i <iface>` options are **mutually exclusive**.
 So if **both** `CLIENTIP` and `IFACE` are set, then `IFACE` is ignored, and "-i" with the `CLIENTIP` will be used in `make`.

----
->
-> **TIP**
->
-> To build the container image into a `.tar` instead...
-Generally, adapt the steps here with Mikrotik docs for [example Docker build steps](https://help.mikrotik.com/docs/display/ROS/Container#Container-c\)buildanimageonPC) for Pi-Hole.
-To begin, use `git clone https://github.com/tikoci/netinstall.git` to download needed `Dockerfile` and `Makefile` (that contains the `netinstall` logic) to your PC & use these with  `docker buildx` as described in Mikrotik's doc, with a few more steps you get a `.tar` for use on RouterOS – without using DockerHub or GHCR.
->

 6. The `registry-url` is used to fetch "pull" images.
 Either DockerHub or GitHub Container Registry are supported.
  To see what's set, use `/container/config/print` to view the `registry-url` and `tmpdir` in use.